How Creativity Helps With Our Mental Health

 A few years after I dealt with extreme depression in 2015 I decided to really think about what helped, which is when I realized just how much creativity helps in life.
 And because I love connection I also realized my discoveries helped others as well.

-To be able to break from that “zone” and unleash creativity there are really three factors that help here; the awareness of feelings so you can be inspired, the inspiration to be creative, and the creativity itself.
+There are really three factors as to why creativity helps with mental health; the awareness of feelings so you can be inspired, the inspiration to be creative, and the creativity itself.

 It starts with awareness of feelings so you can find patience.
 That patience will allow you to pause and recognize what you are doing, and what you need.
 It’s extremely hard to unleash creativity if you aren’t aware that your feelings and emotions have taken over.